Brontomerus/brandons-site/src/data/about.md

 - Influencing others' lives in a positive and impact way.
 - Running my own company one day.
 - Making great memories with those I share my time here on Earth with.
+- Wide open highway and the wind blowing through my hair.